 - Balance what you eat with physical activity-

 Most of us can agree it is easier to take calories than to burn them.
-The amount of physical activity that an individual needs to lose weight can vary, but in the weight-loss equation, physical activity and healthy eating complement each other.
-Both are the essential parts of losing weight and staying at a healthy weight.
+The amount of physical activity an individual needs to lose weight can vary, but in the weight-loss equation, physical activity and healthy eating complement each other.
+Both are essential parts of losing weight and staying at a healthy weight.
 Physical activity helps to get your heart rate up.